httpwg/http-extensions/draft-ietf-httpbis-replay.md

 {:numbered="false"}
 This document was not easy to produce.
-The following people made substantial contributions to the quality and completeness of the document: Subodh Iyengar, Benjamin Kaduk, Ilari Liusavaara, Kazuho Oku, Kyle Rose, and Victor Vasiliev.
+The following people made substantial contributions to the quality and completeness of the document: Subodh Iyengar, Benjamin Kaduk, Ilari Liusavaara, Kazuho Oku, Eric Rescorla, Kyle Rose, and Victor Vasiliev.